About Us

 Katie

-God started stirring in me a desire to live and work cross-culturally when I was in the 8th grade.
+My desire to live and work cross-culturally started when I was in the 8th grade.
 As I began studying French that year, I found that I loved hearing about other cultures and learning a new language.
-Around the same time I heard God calling me to commit myself to being a serious disciple of Jesus.
-I received a strong biblical education at The Master’s School in Connecticut where I studied for ten years and was mentored by my parents and other godly adults, both at school and at our home church, The Barn (Covenant Presbyterian Church).

 In tenth grade a student from Ghana joined our family for a year and became like a brother to me; that was the beginning of my interest in Africa.
-So through the gifts and passions He created in me, and through people and circumstances, God slowly made it clear that He was calling me to work in French-speaking Africa.
-By the time I graduated from high school, I knew I wanted to pursue a career in teaching and serving the Lord overseas.
+So through the gifts and passions I saw in myself, and through people and circumstances, I slowly saw that my future was in French-speaking Africa.
+By the time I graduated from high school, I knew I wanted to pursue a career in teaching and serving overseas.

 I went on to be certified as a foreign language teacher at Wheaton College, where I also got my first taste of cross-cultural life and ministry through a short-term experience in Honduras, a semester in France, and finally a semester student teaching at Dakar Academy in Senegal.
 Corey and I met just before I came to Senegal that first time in 1997, when he was just returning from an internship in Tanzania.
 We were both looking at a career in cross-cultural work in Africa and quickly decided to pursue this together; we married in 1998.